Yupeek/pack-elasticsearch-query/README.md

 \* `_ESQ_DATA` must return a dict with the metrics you whant to display in shinken. it's easier to understant why a check has failed if you add the matching metrics in `_ESQ_DATA`.

+### Troubleshooting

+if the plugin fail, he will return UNKNOWN and try to add some usefull information to shinken. if it crash, he will write the latest args and error in `/tmp/check_elasticsearch_query.log`.

+to debug your error, you can enable verbosity of the script by doing `sed 's#if False:#if True:#g' -i /var/lib/shinken/libexec/check_elasticsearch_query.py` this will log all call args into `/tmp/check_elasticsearch_query.log`